I'm a postdoctoral researcher in evolutionary epidemiology at the CEFE, Montpellier, France.

-I did my PhD in the ETE modelling team within the MIVEGEC lab, where I was fainly supervised by Samuel Alizon, Mircea T. Sofonea and Ramsès Djidjou-Demasse.
+I did my PhD in the ETE modelling team within the MIVEGEC lab, where I was fainly supervised by Samuel Alizon, Mircea T. Sofonea and Ramsès Djidjou-Demasse, followed by a first postdoctoral position at the Bordeaux Population Health centre.

 Contact